Pranavh-2004/water_marking_system_buildspace_s5/README.md

 - Ease of Removal: Watermarks are easily removed by advanced AI algorithms.
 - Image Quality: Watermarks can degrade image quality.
 - Limited Robustness: Vulnerable to common image processing operations.
-- Detection Complexity: Computationally intensive verification.
+- Risk of Alteration: Watermarks can be altered or removed.
 - Limited Compatibility: May not work with all image types or require specific software.
-- Content Creator Overhead: Time-consuming and resource-intensive.
 - User Experience: Watermarks can interfere with viewing experience.
-- Risk of Alteration: Watermarks can be altered or removed.

 ## Solution
 ### System Description